 Step 2) Clean or Replace Air Conditioning Filters

-The easiest and most important step begins with cleaning or replacing your air filters.
+The easiest and most important step to cleaning your air conditioner begins with sanitizing or replacing your air filters.
 Your air conditioning system either has replaceable or reusable filters located in the furnace or air-handler cabinets that are inside or near the end of the air-inlet side.
 To maintain proper air flow, it’s important to sanitize or replace your air filters twice a year or when they become clogged with dirt, hair, or dust.

 Related Article: Signs of a Broken Gas Line in Your House